ekeel-project/docs/README.md

 Welcome to the EKEEL documentation repository.
 This repository uses [MkDocs](https://www.mkdocs.org/) to generate and host the documentation for the EKEEL project.

+The documentation is available at the [ekeel-project/docs](https://ekeel-project.github.io/docs/) website

 ## Overview

 EKEEL (Empowering Knowledge Extraction to Empower Learners) is a project aimed at providing tools and services for knowledge extraction and transcription.
 This repository contains the documentation for the EKEEL project, including setup guides, deployment instructions, and code references.

+The documentation refreshes every Monday at 4 AM and updates the website content.

 ## Repositories